 What is possible is foreclosed by narratives that make anything other than its own storylines impossible.
 What decolonial scholars call the pluriverse is dominated limited by the universe. and cacophony of dissonant and dislocated voices is silenced by the symphony of voices obsessed with their own melodies that play on loop across generations.
-Education is unable to teach beyond its own self references to a decaying culture, limiting the possibilities for what never was. unable dead Languages to allure: languages.
+Education is unable to teach beyond its own self references to a decaying culture, limiting the possibilities for what never was. unable to allure: dead Languages languages.